Dihan69/CricShot10k/README.md

 ## Dataset Demo

-A Google Drive link has been added as a demo, containing 20 randomly selected videos from each class: [Demo Videos on Google Drive](https://drive.google.com/drive/folders/1aRugfvXu1TiiUgbskj5A6Iyv3MHUFSw6?usp=sharing)
+A Google Drive link has been added as a demo, containing 20 randomly selected videos from each class: [Demo Videos on Google Drive](https://drive.google.com/drive/folders/1bQd1shtQCnGI1uwrhSw8AB-esi-Xkz_C?usp=drive_link)

 Each of our videos is numbered from 1–536 based on the main match videos they were collected from.
 The list of match videos can be found here: [Match Videos Spreadsheet](https://docs.google.com/spreadsheets/d/1q8bdNIEX9vDCJiFbykNoNb0VNoeNupNwrM-AZHLBXSg/edit)

 ## Dataset Link

-A HuggingFace or Goggle Drive Link would be provided with each shot sorted classwise in different folders after the publication of the paper.
+The Google Drive link for the full dataset is available at [Full Dataset on Google Drive](https://drive.google.com/drive/folders/13dQHHW8v9gt_jIssQ5PTrJToWGUXvZey?usp=drive_link).
+Each class is in a separate compressed archive, and you need to download them to view the full dataset.
+Note that the dataset is intended solely for non-commercial research purposes, and the copyright of the original videos remains with the respective rights holders.

-For emergency contact, mail: dihan.coc002@gmail.com
+For any emergency contact, mail: mubtasimkamal@iut-dhaka.edu

 ## Model Details

-To be revealed later.
+Will be updated later.